The Exterminating Angel: Exterminating Civilization

 Luis Buñuel’s ferociously brilliant The Exterminating Angel (1962) is one of his most provocative and unforgettable works.
-In it we watch a trivial breach of etiquette transform into the destruction of civilization.
+In it, we watch a trivial breach of etiquette transform into the destruction of civilization.
 Not only does this story undermine our confidence in our social institutions but it challenges our powers of cognition and perception, which are shown to be easily distorted by unreliable narratives.
-Perhaps most threatening, despite the emotional distance from the characters that Buñuel’s satiric vision grants us, we are ultimately forced to see that we in the audience are also objects of his attack.
+Perhaps most threatening, despite the emotional distance from the characters that Buñuel’s satiric vision grants us, is what we are ultimately forced to see: that we in the audience are also objects of his attack.

 Buñuel made this daring film at the end of his eighteen years in Mexico, and it was his only work from that period on which he had complete artistic freedom.
-In 1946, when he was hired by Russian émigré producer Oscar Dancigers to direct a film in Mexico, Buñuel was already a middle-aged man with a wife and two sons and no job.
+In 1946, when he was hired by Russian émigré producer Óscar Dancigers to direct a film in Mexico, Buñuel was already a middle-aged man with a wife and two sons and no job.
 Though on the verge of getting his American citizenship, he had just been fired by New York’s Museum of Modern Art for allegedly being a communist.
-He moved his family to Mexico and, from 1946 until 1964, made twenty films within the commercial industry, all on small budgets, tight shooting schedules, and with other constraints.
+He moved his family to Mexico and, from 1946 until 1964, made twenty films within the commercial industry there, all on small budgets and tight shooting schedules and with other constraints.

 He was granted that freedom by producer Gustavo Alatriste, the husband of Silvia Pinal, whom Buñuel had cast in Viridiana and put on the world stage.
 (Buñuel also gave her a key role in The Exterminating Angel.)
-Alatriste, Buñuel would later recount, had total confidence in him and did not interfere at all.
-Buñuel, significantly, chose satire for this film, a narrative choice that both departed from his other Mexican works, which were mostly melodramas, and also anticipated what he was later to do in Paris in his final masterworks, The Discreet Charm of the Bourgeoisie (1972) and The Phantom of Liberty (1974).
-Although in one interview Buñuel lamented he had not pushed the savagery of the guests all the way to cannibalism, in his autobiography he claimed his only regret was that The Exterminating Angel was made in Mexico rather than in Europe.
+Alatriste, Buñuel would later recount, had total confidence in him and did not interfere with the production at all.
+Buñuel, significantly, chose satire for this film, a narrative decision that both departed from his other Mexican works, which were mostly melodramas, and anticipated what he was later to do in Paris in his final masterworks, The Discreet Charm of the Bourgeoisie (1972) and The Phantom of Liberty (1974).
+Although in one interview Buñuel lamented that he had not pushed the savagery of the guests all the way to cannibalism, in his autobiography he claims his only regret was that The Exterminating Angel was made in Mexico rather than in Europe.

 The dinner party is not the only sacrilegious element shared by Viridiana and The Exterminating Angel.
 Both films mock religion by showing how fear and desperation spawn a belief in false myths and fetishes: in this case, the kabbalah, chicken feet, and a “washable rubber virgin,” as well as the comical Masonic codes and brutal rituals of human sacrifice.
 Perhaps even more sacrilegious, The Exterminating Angel demonstrates how religion provides an underlying justification for some of the worst injustices of the bourgeois social order.
 That’s one of the reasons the embattled bourgeois living room inevitably leads to the church.